gabrielapaviani/gabrielapaviani/README.md

 ### Hi everyone👋

+Systems Analyst – Hospital Carlos Fernando Malzoni

-I currently work at the company Bambozzi Alternadores developing their ERP and I study Systems Analysis and Development.
+I work on the analysis, maintenance, and improvement of hospital systems, including requirements gathering, user support, and process optimization.
+Currently pursuing a degree in Systems Analysis and Development.

 ## ⭐ More about me